sreecharan7/runner/README.md

 - `--listb`: List the all bacth.
 - `--deleteb`: Delete an existing batch.
 - `--installdepend`:  Installs all the dependencies.
-- `--share`: This  is used for sharing files in same network
+- `--share`: This  is used for sharing files in same network or global network

 **Usage:** `run --share <operation type>`